quintusdias/hdfeos_python_zoo/README.md

 netCDF4 package can usually read these files, but code is also provided for reading the file with h5py.

-GDAL is used to read some HDF-EOS2 grid files.
+GDAL is used to read some HDF-EOS grid files (both version 2 and 5).

 Fedora 20
 =========